The ultimate guide to UML diagrams

 Object diagram

-Object diagrams show the attributes of different objects within a system.
-And like class diagrams, they show the relationships between the objects in a piece of software.
-The difference is that object diagrams use real-world examples.
-Object diagrams are also called instance diagrams because they display what the system looks like at a specific moment in time.
+Object diagrams visualize specific instances of objects and their relationships at a particular moment in time.
+They typically use real-world examples.
+In fact, they’re also known as instance diagrams because they display what the system looks like at a specific moment in time.

 Component diagram